Alfred Ryder: Career

-Nevertheless, Ryder remained an A-list television guest star throughout the 1960's, as his eccentric, theatrical style and vaguely Germanic accent were well-suited for the sci-fi, spy, and fantasy shows that were popular at the time.
-He appeared in multiple episodes of The Wild Wild West and The Man from U.N.C.L.E., and he played the main alien leader, Mr. Nexus, in the TV series The Invaders (two seasons, 1967-68).
+Nevertheless, Ryder remained an A-list television guest star throughout the 1960s as his eccentric, theatrical style and vaguely Germanic accent were well-suited for the sci-fi, spy, and fantasy shows that were popular at the time.
+He appeared in multiple episodes of The Wild Wild West and The Man from U.N.C.L.E., and he played the alien leader Mr. Nexus in the TV series The Invaders (two seasons, 1967-1968).
 He starred as a British criminal who could not be killed in Alcoa Presents: One Step Beyond episode "The Devil's Laughter" (1959).
-He appeared in "The Man Trap", the first-aired episode of Star Trek, on September 8, 1966, as a scientist who is hiding the fact that a shapeshifting alien is masquerading as his late wife.
-He also guest-starred as the ghost of a World War I German U-boat captain in two episodes of Irwin Allen's ABC-TV series Voyage to the Bottom of the Sea.
-He then acted in an episode of another Irwin Allen series on ABC, as a cantankerous orphanage operator, Parteg, in "Night of Thrombeldinbar", an episode of Land of the Giants in February 1969.
-Later he appeared in the episode "A Hand for Sonny Blue" in the series Quinn Martin's Tales of the Unexpected (1977; known in the United Kingdom as Twist in the Tale).
+He appeared in "The Man Trap", the first-aired episode of Star Trek on September 8, 1966 as a scientist who is hiding the fact that a shapeshifting alien is masquerading as his late wife.
+He also guest-starred as the ghost of a World War I U-boat captain in two episodes of Irwin Allen's TV series Voyage to the Bottom of the Sea.
+He then acted in an episode of another Irwin Allen series on ABC as a cantankerous orphanage operator in "Night of Thrombeldinbar", an episode of Land of the Giants in February 1969.
+Later he appeared in the episode "A Hand for Sonny Blue" in the series Quinn Martin's Tales of the Unexpected (1977, known in the United Kingdom as Twist in the Tale).

 Ryder's film work was more sporadic; his highest-profile role was the defense attorney who cross-examines John Wayne in True Grit (1969).

-By the 1970s, Ryder's credits (and billing) had diminished, with his last significant role coming in 1979, on Steve Allen's PBS faux-talk show Meeting of Minds, for which he also co-directed two episodes.
-Despite an energetic performance as Machiavelli with extensive dialogue, Ryder only appeared once more onscreen, as restaurateur Mike Romanoff in the 1980 Humphrey Bogart TV-biopic Bogie.
+By the 1970s, Ryder's credits had diminished, and his last significant role came in 1979, on Steve Allen's show Meeting of Minds, for which he also co-directed two episodes.
+Despite an energetic performance as Machiavelli with extensive dialogue, Ryder only appeared once more onscreen as restaurateur Mike Romanoff in the 1980 biopic Bogie.

 In his later years Ryder lived with his sister, actress Olive Deering, eventually moving to the Actors Home in New Jersey, where he died of liver cancer in 1995.